ShaneTracey7/tweeter/README.md

 Post Interacting:
 Users can comment, like, or retweet any posts they like in a way to communicate to others publicly.

+Threads:
+Users can reply to other posts (creating a thread of posts)

 Following:
 Users can follow their friends and accounts they find interesting.
 Posts from these accounts will populate their following feed.